-May Nivar is a community advocate who was appointed to the Virginia Asian Advisory Board in 2017 by Governor Terry McAuliffe and has served as its chair since 2019.
+May Nivar is a community advocate who was appointed to the Virginia Asian Advisory Board in 2017 and served as its chair 2019-2022.
 She is also the founding chair of the Asian & Latino Solidarity Alliance of Central Virginia and serves as a Richmond chapter member of the Virginia Center for Inclusive Communities.
 Previous board service includes the Asian American Society of Central Virginia and OCA Asian Pacific American Advocates - Central Virginia Chapter.

 Anesthesiologist and Assistant Professor

 Dr. Marie Sankaran Raval, M.D. was appointed to the VAAB in 2020.
 She is an Anesthesiologist and Assistant Professor at VCU Health.
 Prior to her current position, she was employed by Weill Cornell Medical College/New York-Presbyterian Hospital where she served as an Anesthesiologist and Assistant Professor.

 Praveen Meyyan is a Northern Virginia based Economist and AAPI Community Leader.
 Originally an immigrant from India, Praveen moved from India to the United States over 30 years ago, as his parents pursued the American Dream.
 Praveen has spent a decade in Virginia working to empower those within the AAPI community, make their voices heard and to help train a new generation of leaders.

 A century ago this fall, Pu-Kao Chen ’23 left Shanghai, China, to enroll at William & Mary, becoming the university’s first Asian student and opening the door for hundreds of Asian and Asian-American students, faculty and staff to follow — and create their own firsts — over the next 100 years.